GianlucaTarantino/GianlucaTarantino/README.md

 ## Hi!
 I'm Gianluca Tarantino, a 17 years old Italian developer and gamer.

 I love problem solving and pretty much everything regarding Computer Science and videogames.
-Currently into [Pokémon Millennium](https://pokemonmillennium.net), biggest Nintendo community in Italy and one of the most important in Europe.
+Currently into [Pokémon Millennium](https://pokemonmillennium.net), biggest Nintendo community in Italy.

-- 🔭 Currently working on some articles and some Computer Vision projects
+- 🔭 Currently working on Scrap and some Web Development projects
 - 💾 I'm also a Maker!
 With experience on Arduino and Raspberry boards
 - 📏 Working for [Pokémon Millennium](https://pokemonmillennium.net)
 - 🌱 I’m currently learning: